-GHPi was established in 2014 as an affiliate with the UC San Diego - MAS Program in Health Policy and Law.
+GHPi was established in 2014 as an affiliate of UC San Diego and is now organized as a 501(c)(3) also operating as the Global Data Policy Institute.
 Members of GHPi constitute a diverse group of individuals from academia, government, the private sector and civil society with real world experience in global health and health policy, law and governance

 GHPi is comprised of a core leadership team, senior trainees, its members, and student affiliate members.
 See additional information below:

-Tim Ken Mackey is the Director of GHPi, an Associate Professor of Anesthesiology and Global Public Health at UC San Diego School of Medicine, and is the Associate Director for the UC San Diego MAS Program in Health Policy & Law.
+Tim Ken Mackey is the Director of GHPi, an Associate Professor at UC San Diego and Director of Healthcare Research and Policy at UC San Diego - Extension.
+He is also the co-Founder and CEO of the healthcare big data startup S-3 Research.
 He holds a BA in Political Science-International Relations and a Masters Degree in Health Policy & Law from UC San Diego and also earned his PhD in Global Public Health from the joint doctoral program at UC San Diego - San Diego State University.

 Bryan A. Liang is Professor Emeritus of Anesthesiology and former Director of the San Diego Center for Patient Safety at the University of California, San Diego School of Medicine.
 He received his BS from the Massachusetts Institute of Technology, MD from Columbia University College of Physicians & Surgeons, PhD from the University of Chicago Harris School of Public Policy Studies, and JD from Harvard Law School.
 The focus of his work is the systemic impact of health policy and law on providers, patients, and patient safety, broadly construed.
 He combines his experience working in policy contexts in Asia, the European Union, and the United States with medical, legal, public policy, and economics training to formulate rational social policy promoting patient safety.